jonas-thn/gaussian-splatting-renderer/README.md

 Quest 3.
 But even though the eyes were correctly mapped after some testing, many other bugs and hurdles would appear over the next few weeks.
 The most obvious one was that the splat model was not rendering correctly.
-You could see the rough shape, but colors were incorrect and splats were missing or rotated weirdly.
-The solution for those visual artifacts was not clear, and in this section I will detail everything I found out.
+The rough shape was visible, but colors were incorrect and splats were missing or rotated weirdly.
+The solution for those visual artifacts was not clear, and this section details the debugging process.
 VR headsets often use asymmetric projection matrices because the eyes are not perfectly centered.
 A suspicion was that the 3DGS viewer crate does not account for that and therefore distorts the model.
 But after searching through the local copy of the library, I verified that everything is handled correctly.

-After that, I gathered as much information as possible through data logs and compared PC to VR specifications.
-There I found some notable differences.
+After that, data logs were analyzed and PC specifications were compared to VR specifications.
+This revealed some notable differences.
 The attribute `max_storage_buffer_binding_size` inside the VR adapter limits is 128 MB.
 This boundary can quickly be reached if the model has millions of splats.
 But the corruption also occurred when loading smaller models.
 The real limit seemed to be the `max_compute_workgroup_storage_size`, which is 32 kB on the Meta Quest
 3. This is half of what seems to be the standard for desktop GPUs and even iGPUs.